yashchandak/yashchandak.github.io/_pages/homepage.md

             <br>
        In preparation.
        <br><br>
        Abstract: Formal reasoning tasks are challenging to solve but often there is availability of rich feedback, unlike a scalar feedback in the classical RL setting.
-How do we combine LLMs and RL to obtain the best of both for long-horizon (formal) reasoning?
+How do we combine LLMs and RL to obtain the best of both for long-horizon (formal) reasoning tasks like theorem proving and code generation?
           </p>
      </td>
    </tr>